Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK: Application and comparison studies

 The following code constructs the covariates that are needed to fit this piece-wise linear trend: \code{BAUs\$x1} and \code{BAUs\$x3} are indicator variables used to model the intercepts in each regime, and \code{BAUs\$x2} and \code{BAUs\$x4} are used to model the slopes of the trend in each regime.

 \begin{Code} R> d_BAU <- distR(coordinates(BAUs), Ground_Zero) R> BAUs$x1 <- d_BAU < 30.48 R> BAUs$x2 <- d_BAU * BAUs$x1 R> BAUs$x3 <- d_BAU >= 30.48 R> BAUs$x4 <- d_BAU * BAUs$x3 \end{Code}

-Spatial statistical modelling for this problem is done by setting \code{response = "Gaussian"} and \code{link = "log"} when calling \fct{FRK}.
-In order to mimic lognormal block kriging, here we fix the measurement-error standard deviation to a small value (equal to 1) prior to model fitting.
-In summary, the data model we use is Gaussian: $Z_j \mid \vec{\mu} \sim \text{Gau}(\mu_{Z_j}, 1)$ for $j = 1, \dots, m$, and we use a log link function, $g(\cdot) = \log(\cdot)$.
+Spatial statistical modelling for this problem is done by setting \code{response = "Gaussian"} and \code{link = "log"} when calling \fct{FRK}. \Copy{lognormalkriging}{In order to mimic lognormal block kriging, which models the response as a lognormal process, here we fix the measurement-error variance to a value that is small relative to the total variance of the data (specifically, we set the measurement-error variance equal to 1, while $\sd{\vec{Z}} = 77300$) prior to model fitting.} In summary, the data model we use is Gaussian, $Z_j \mid \vec{\mu} \sim \text{Gau}(\mu_{Z_j}, 1)$ for $j = 1, \dots, m$, and we use a log link function, $g(\cdot) = \log(\cdot)$.
 Note that in the code below, we suppress the global intercept since we model the region-specific intercepts separately through \code{x1} and \code{x3}. \begin{Code} R> Am_data$std <- 1 R> S <- FRK(f = Am ~ -1 + x1 + x2 + x3 + x4, + data = Am_data, BAUs = BAUs, + response = "gaussian", link = "log", est_error = FALSE) \end{Code}

 In order to generate block-level predictions, we pass a \class{SpatialPolygonsDataFrame} object into the \code{newdata} argument of \fct{predict}.
-In the following code, \code{blocks} is a \class{SpatialPolygonsDataFrame} object containing the polygons corresponding to the two blocking schemes shown in Figure \ref{fig:Am_data}:
+In the following code, \code{blocks} is a \class{SpatialPolygonsDataFrame} object containing the polygons corresponding to the two blocking schemes shown in Figure~\ref{fig:Am_data}:

 \begin{Code} R> pred <- predict(S, newdata = blocks) \end{Code}